WallStreetMojo

 Amortization is the financial technique used to incrementally reduce the value of intangible assets of a company.

-Operating income is often used to find out how much of the revenue of the company can be converted into profit.
-Operating income is a term that is used to calculate the amount of profit gained by the operations of a company.
+Operating income is often used to determine how much of the company's revenue can be converted into profit.
+Operating income is a term used to calculate the amount of profit gained by a company's operations.
 It can be computed by deducting overall expenses from gross income.

 • Operating income = Gross income – Operating expenses